Regge gravity from spinfoams: Lorentzian signature

 with measure density given by

-Observe that we have one integration $dz_{vf}$ on $\mbb C\mbb P^1$ per each couple $(v,f)$ of the 2-complex.
-The action \eqref{totalSlor} and the variables used are a simple generalization to an arbitrary 2-complex $\sigma$ of the single vertex action of \cite{Barrett:2009mw}.
-Notice also that $S^0$ is purely imaginary while $S'$ is complex.
-While the previous definitions are general, from now on we restrict our attention to the particular case of a simplicial 2-complex.
+Observe that we have one integration $dz_{vf}$ on $\mbb C\mbb P^1$ per each wedge $vf$ of the 2-complex.
+The action \eqref{totalSlor} and the variables used are a simple generalization to an arbitrary 2-complex of the single-vertex action studied in \cite{Barrett:2009mw}.
+Notice also that $S^0$ is purely imaginary whereas $S'$ is complex.

+As we did for the Euclidean case, in order to find the dominant configurations for $\gamma\rightarrow 0$ we need to study the critical points of the complex action $S'$, because $S'$ is the piece of the action multiplied by the large parameter $1/\gamma$.
+The critical points are the stationary points satisfying a real part condition.
+Notice that in order to take the variations with respect to the areas we suppose that the sum over the spins can be approximated with an integral, with an error small in $\gamma$.